 Sometimes one wants more while the other wants less.

-This is a prevailing problem amongst married couples, where one part can’t have enough sex, while the other is either satisfied or wants less.
+This is a prevailing problem amongst married couples, where one partner can’t have enough sex while the other is either satisfied or wants less.
 For this to work, couples should mediate the issue between them.

-Try to experiment with something new, or raise the sex drive of the frigid.
+Try to experiment with something new or raise the sex drive of the frigid.
 If you are the one who wants more sex in your marriage and feel that your husband or wife offers you less than expected, try to raise his or her sex drive.
-You can do this by snuggling, talking dirty in your accepted limits and comfort, or propose new things.
+You can snuggle, talk dirty in your accepted limits and comfort, or propose new things.

-And this is how married couples handled sexual intimacy conflicts.
+This is how married couples handle sexual intimacy conflicts.

 Passion in marriages didn’t prevail in the past as it does now in our modern times because people’s life expectancies were a whole lot lower.
-Now, through the advancements of modern medicine, we can get to spend up to sixty years next to a person, and thus the question arises – how do we keep the passion burning over the years?
+Now, through modern medical advancements, we can spend up to sixty years next to a person, and thus the question arises – how do we keep the passion burning over the years?
 Well, the honest answer here is that you have to get creative.

-When the issue arises, most married couples agree to them, if they’re reasonable to fulfill, but some partners don’t agree at all with them.
-For some people, even catching their spouse watching pornography is a sin.
+When the issues arise, most married couples agree to them if they’re reasonable to fulfill, but some partners don’t agree at all with each other.
+For some people, even catching their partner watching pornography is a sin.

-Marriage means a long time, so to cope with the issue of spicing up intimate time by adding something new (such as fulfilling a fantasy) will eventually come up from one side of the marriage or both in most healthy couples.
+Marriage means a long time to cope with the issue of spicing up intimate time by adding something new (such as fulfilling a fantasy).
+It will eventually come up from one side of the marriage or both in most healthy couples.
 Speak about this openly with your spouse.
-Depending on what you or your partner is asking, you should be able to consent to it.
+Depending on what you or your partner are asking, you should be able to consent to it.